usmansbk/sequelize-graphql-auth-service/README.md

 Follow these [instructions](https://aws.amazon.com/solutions/implementations/serverless-image-handler/) to get your `CLOUDFRONT_API_ENDPOINT`.
 We use [Amazon CloudFront](https://aws.amazon.com/cloudfront/) to provide a caching layer to reduce the cost of image process and the latency of subsequent image delivery.
 The CloudFront domain name provides cached access to the image handler API.

-## Pagination & Filtering
+## Filtering & Pagination

+### Filtering

+For a more complex filtering, we mimic the sequelize filter query.
 In order to filter by associations, we assume all associations are aliased (using the `as` option).
 This alias must have corresponding field in your graphql type.
 Example:

 If you define a User `has-many` Task relationship like so,